310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Eichi smileconfident %}
 Who knows?
 Fufu, in fact, this is the perfect moment to say “Only God knows”. ♪

-They aren’t fictional heroes who can always overcome any huge predicament without exception, so they can’t avoid worrying those watching over them…
+They aren’t fictional heroes who can always overcome any huge predicament without exception, and so they can’t avoid worrying those watching over them…

 But for some strange reason, I hold an illogical conviction that, as long as it’s them, they’ll be able to solve any problem that comes their way.
 {% endbubble %}